shoaibiocl/ModelSimplification/README.md

 Additionally, the method also yields five best-fitting probability distributions based on sum-squared errors (SSEs) using the Fitter Python library.
 It also prints the code block based on SSE estimate.

-The used must use the abstraction(data) method for code block generation. the data should be length of stay values stored in an array/list collected across a single simulation replication.
+The user must use the abstraction(data) method for code block generation. the data should be length of stay values stored in an array/list collected across a single simulation replication.

+In case none of the standard probability distributions seem to fit well (P value < 0.05), the method will prompt user to use the non-paramateric method for estimating probability density.